rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

     involves the use of PPE due to their intimate care needs should continue to receive their care in the same way
--   if a child, young person or other learner becomes unwell with symptoms of coronavirus while in their setting and needs direct personal care until they can return home.
+-   if a child, young person or other learner becomes unwell with symptoms of coronavirus (COVID-19) while in their setting and needs direct personal care until they can return home.
 A fluid-resistant surgical face mask should be worn by the supervising adult if a distance of 2 metres cannot be maintained.
 If contact with the child or young person is necessary, then disposable gloves, a disposable apron and a fluid-resistant surgical face mask should be worn by the supervising adult.
 If a risk assessment determines that there is a risk of splashing to the eyes, for example from coughing, spitting, or vomiting, then eye protection should also be worn

-Education, childcare and children’s social care settings and providers should use their local supply chains to obtain PPE.
-Where this is not possible, and there is unmet urgent need for PPE in order to operate safely, they may approach their nearest local resilience forum.
+Education and childcare settings and providers should use their local supply chains to obtain PPE.

+If education or childcare settings cannot obtain the PPE they need they should approach their local authority (LA).
+Local authorities should support them to access local PPE markets and available stock locally, including through coordinating the redistribution of available supplies between settings according to priority needs.

+If the local authority is not able to meet the PPE needs of education and childcare providers, the LA should approach their nearest local resilience forum (LRF) which will allocate stock if it is available once the needs of other vital services locally have been met.
+If neither the LA or LRF is able to respond to an education or childcare setting’s unmet urgent need for PPE, the setting will need to make their own judgement in line with their risk assessment as to whether it is safe to continue to operate.

 Read the guidance on [safe working in education, childcare and children’s social